Couples Counselling, Psychotherapy & EMDR Therapy in Newbury & Online

 I may be able to help.

 Hello and warm welcome.
-Kamila is a Certified Emotionally Focused Couples Therapist, EFT Supervisor and EMDR Therapist working with a great variety of couples and individuals.
-Her counselling and psychotherapy practice is based in Newbury, near Thatcham.
-She also provides online couples counselling and online supervision.
+I am a Certified Emotionally Focused Couples Therapist, EFT Supervisor and EMDR Therapist working with a great variety of couples and individuals.
+My counselling and psychotherapy practice is based in Newbury, near Thatcham.
+I also provide online couples psychotherapy and online supervision.

 Whether you are seeking support for your relationship or family, I believe it is worth talking about it with a qualified therapist.
 If you are looking to process some difficulties in your life, couples counselling or EMDR therapy may be able to help you effectively address issues you are dealing with.
 I hope this website can help you to get a sense if I may be a good fit for what you are looking for.